kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

 ### Specifying the Timestamp (Optional)

-If you wish to control the timestamp of the cell that gets written to the Kiji table, you may specify the field which contains this information.
-Care must be taken while handling timestamps manually.
+If you wish to control the timestamp, or version, of the cell that gets written to the Kiji table, you may specify the field which contains this information.
+Again, care must be taken while handling timestamps manually.
 You can read more about this [here](http://www.kiji.org/2013/02/13/common-pitfalls-of-timestamps-in-hbase/).

 ### Specifying a Field to Column Mapping (Required)